-If you’re mixing alcohol and Zyrtec, you’re at a higher risk of having an accident or being in a dangerous situation, and of course, you should never drink and drive.
-The risks of mixing alcohol and Zyrtec are even greater for older people, who may already be at a heightened risk of falling or having an accident.
+If you’re mixing alcohol with Zyrtec, you’re at a higher risk of having an accident or being in a dangerous situation, and of course, you should never drink and drive.
+The risks are even greater for older people, who may already be at a heightened risk of falling or having an accident.

 When mixing alcohol and Zyrtec, the National Institute on Alcohol Abuse and Alcoholism also says that you’re at an increased risk of an overdose.

 You should always speak to your doctor if you are or are planning to mix or combine any combination of substances, including prescription drugs.
 Your doctor may say moderate drinking is okay while on Zyrtec, but that’s something that should only be decided by your physician or a pharmacist.

 Mixing alcohol and Zyrtec should be avoided.
 When combined, the risks can include extreme drowsiness and sedation.
 If mixed, the individual may also become intoxicated more quickly than he or she normally would, and it can be unsafe due to a lack of judgment or coordination.

 Speak with your physician if you have any additional questions about mixing alcohol with an antihistamine, or any general questions about the side effects, dangers and interactions of Zyrtec.

 Food and Drug Administration.
 “Zyrtec Package Insert.”
 2002.
 Accessed May 9, 2020.

 Food and Drug Administration.
 “Zyrtec-D Package Insert.”
 2002.
 Accessed May 9, 2020.